KeeganBruer/javadoc-generator/README.md

 If you find issues, and you probably will, you can report them [here](https://github.com/KeeganBruer/javadoc-generator/issues).

 ## Release Notes
+### 2.1.0
+- Normalizes the location of the java project.
+- Removes node_modules from the bundling and download.

 ### 2.0.0
 - New Release Stage with updated response messages and more customizability.
 - Removed Javadoc Generator: System Generator and Javadoc Generator: Built In Generator